Flames tear through assisted-living facility in Massachusetts, killing 9 and trapping residents

 FALL RIVER, Mass.
-(AP) — Flames roared through an assisted-living facility in Massachusetts, killing nine people and trapping residents inside, including some who were hanging out of windows screaming for help, authorities said Monday.
+(AP) — Flames roared through an assisted-living facility in Massachusetts, killing nine people and trapping residents inside, including some who leaned out of windows and screamed for help, authorities said Monday.
 At least 30 people were hurt.

-Firefighters responded to the Gabriel House facility in Fall River at about 9:50 p.m.
-Sunday and were met with heavy smoke and flames at the front of the building, the state Department of Fire Services said in a news release.
-About 70 people live there.
+Firefighters responded to the Gabriel House facility in Fall River, about 50 miles south of Boston, at about 9:50 p.m.
+Sunday and were met with heavy smoke and flames at the front of the building.
+The cause was under investigation, authorities said.

-The fire was out by Monday morning, and firefighters were able to rescue survivors.
-Many of those who were rescued were taken to hospitals in varying conditions.
+Lorraine Ferrara, one of about 70 residents at the facility, awoke to a neighbor pounding on her door.
+She tried to make her way through the smoke in the hallway but turned back.

+The sprinkler system was shooting hot water on her back, so she retreated into her room.
+"It was filled with smoke,” she said.
+“I opened the window as far as I could, yelling ‘Help!
+Help!
+Second floor!’”

 “It’s kind of just a whirlwind of trying to figure out what’s happening, how this could happen in such a major way,” he said.

-The origin and cause of the fire were under investigation, state and local authorities said.
+Gabriel House opened in 1999 and has 100 units, according to Massachusetts Executive Office of Aging & Independence.
+Its website promotes studio apartments “for those seniors who cannot afford the high end of assisted living” as well as group adult foster care within walking distance of shopping, restaurants and churches.

+Dennis Etzkorn, the facility's owner, declined to comment Monday, but officials said he is cooperating with what Fire Chief Jeffrey Bacon called “a very extensive investigation.”

-About 50 firefighters responded, including 30 who were off-duty.
-Five firefighters suffered injuries that were not life-threatening, authorities said.
+About 50 firefighters responded to the scene, including 30 who were off-duty.
+Police also helped break down doors and carried about a dozen residents to safety.
+Five injured firefighters were released from the hospital Monday.

-“This is an unfathomable tragedy for the families involved and the Fall River community,” Fire Chief Jeffrey Bacon said.
+“This is an unfathomable tragedy for the families involved and the Fall River community,” Bacon said.

-He told reporters “multiple people were hanging out the windows looking to be rescued.”
-Family members who showed up said police were trying to break windows.

-Joe Alves, who lives several houses down from the facility, said he was watching TV when he heard the wave of sirens and fire crews responding to the fire.
+“They didn't knock on one door,” Robert Cavrel said.
+“They just ran.”

+The fire chief said his department does safety inspections and would provide more information later “if there are any issues with those.”

-Massachusetts Gov. Maura Healey said she offered state assistance to the city’s mayor, and an investigation was underway.
+Asked at a news conference about previous safety complaints, Massachusetts Gov. Maura Healey said she was not aware of any.
+She offered state assistance to the city's mayor, condolences to the families of those who died and gratitude to first responders.

-“The fire at Gabriel House in Fall River is a tragedy.
-My heart goes out to those who are waking up to the most horrific news imaginable about their loved ones this morning,” Healey said in a statement.
-"I’m grateful to the firefighters and first responders whose heroic efforts saved lives.”

-At a news conference, Fall River Mayor Paul Coogan said the building's owner was cooperating and that the building will soon be boarded up.

-Email and phone messages also were left at Gabriel House.
-A worker at the scene declined to comment to an Associated Press reporter.

-Fall River, which has about 94,000 people, is about 20 miles (32 kilometers) southeast of Providence, Rhode Island.
+“Right now, the first order of business is to make sure we’re assisting the city in every way possible in rehousing what is a vulnerable population,” Healey said.
+"All of these people need assistance.
+As you saw, many were in wheelchairs, many were immobile, many had oxygen tanks.
+They were severely compromised individuals in this assisted living facility."

+With about 94,000 residents, Fall River is the state's 10th-largest city and one of its poorest.

+Neal Beck, who had lived at Gabriel House for six years, said he was rescued by ladder from his bathroom window.

+“I've been homeless before," Beck said.
+"I guess I'll be homeless again.”

-Associated Press writer Kathy McCormack in Concord, New Hampshire, contributed to this report.
+Associated Press writers Kathy McCormack and Holly Ramer in Concord, New Hampshire, and Patrick Whittle in Portland, Maine, contributed to this report.

 Credit: AP